Skip to content

 Unless you’re particularly attached to the Everyday Pan’s exclusive colors of ink, graphite, and cream, you may want to check out the Le Creuset Braisers first.

 You have more options for colors and sizes.
-While the Everyday Pan carries the most common sizes of 3.5 quarts and 5 quarts which is enough to make a meal for a family of four you may need a larger pan for bigger cuts of meat like short ribs, or bigger batches of cooking.
+While the Everyday Pan carries the most common sizes of 3.5 quarts and 5 quarts which is enough to make a meal for a family of four, you may need a larger pan for bigger cuts of meat like short ribs or bigger batches of cooking.

 Many stews actually taste better over time, so one popular cooking hack is to double the batch of a stew and then freeze half of it for future use.
-After all, you’re already going to spend two or three hours making a dish why not make enough for an extra meal?
+After all, you’re already going to spend two or three hours making a dish, so why not make enough for an extra meal?

 On the other end of the spectrum, the Le Creuset Braisers also have smaller pans for single servings.
 If you live alone in a small apartment with very little cabinet space, it may be more practical to get a 1.5-quart pan.